-When the tire valve cap goes missing, air shouldn’t be lost.
+When the tire cap goes missing, air shouldn’t be lost.
 Air won’t be able to seep out of the tire just because it’s missing a cap.
-There are purposes to having the valve cap in place, but keeping the air inside the tire isn’t a reason.
+There are purposes to having the valve cap in place, but keeping the air inside the tire isn’t the main reason.

-In this guide, we look at the function of the tire valve cap.
-We also examine how tight it should be and showcase the reasons the tire will lose air.
+In this guide, I look at the function of the tire valve cap.
+I also examine how tight it should be and showcase the reasons your tire might lose air.
 At the end of the article, you can learn about the different types of valve stem caps and the cost of replacement.

 What is the Air Tire Valve Cap?